Matrix Product States for Modulated Topological Phases: Crystalline Equivalence Principle and Lieb-Schultz-Mattis Constraints: Application

 We provide an alternative perspective on the LSM constraints we derive, based on anomaly inflow.
-In the modern viewpoint, the LSM constraint can be understood via anomaly inflow as arising from the boundary of a $2+1$D weak SPT phase, constructed by stacking $1+1$D $G_{\mathrm{int}}$ SPT phases characterized by the 2-cocycle $\nu(a,b)$.
+In the modern viewpoint, the LSM constraint can be understood via anomaly inflow as arising from the boundary of a $2+1$D weak SPT phase, constructed by stacking 1+1D $G_{\mathrm{int}}$ SPT phases characterized by the 2-cocycle $\nu(a,b)$.
 This $2+1$D weak SPT is protected by the symmetry group $G = G_{\text{int}} \rtimes \mathbb{Z}$, where $\mathbb{Z}$ denotes the lattice translation symmetry.
 If the $2+1$D weak SPT is nontrivial, its boundary carries the corresponding LSM anomaly, which forbids the existence of a symmetric short-range entangled ground state.
 Conversely, if it is a trivial SPT, there is no anomaly on the boundary and hence no obstruction to realizing a symmetric short-range entangled ground state.
-For nontrivial $\nu$, one can understand why a weak SPT obtained by stacking $1+1$D SPTs may nevertheless be trivialized by a mechanism similar to that illustrated in Fig.~\ref{fig:Trivialization}.
-This involves creating pairs of SPT phases in the bulk and moving them toward the existing layers, so that their cohomology classes cancel, rendering the overall state trivial in $H^2(G, U(1))$.
-The resulting boundary necessarily exhibits nontrivial entanglement.
-Physically, this can be understood from the perspective of a finite-depth quantum circuit that removes all bulk entanglement while leaving behind nontrivial entanglement at the boundary.
+For nontrivial $\nu(a,b)$, one can understand why a weak SPT phase obtained by stacking 1+1D SPT phases may nevertheless be trivialized by a mechanism illustrated in Fig.~\ref{fig:SPT_LSM}.
+This involves creating loops of SPT phases in the bulk and moving them toward the existing layers, so that their cohomology classes cancel, rendering the overall state trivial in $H^2(G, U(1))$.
+However, this process necessarily generates nontrivial entanglement on the boundary (see Fig.\ref{fig:SPT_LSM}).
+Physically, this can be understood in terms of a finite-depth quantum circuit that removes all bulk entanglement while leaving behind nontrivial entanglement at the boundary.
 Finally, we note that, via the crystalline equivalence principle, this mechanism corresponds to a trivialization map in the LHS spectral sequence.
 Related boundary states have also been referred to as anomalous SPT states in Ref.~\cite{QR21}.

+To illustrate the LSM constraints with concrete examples, let us consider projective exponential symmetries and projective dipole symmetries.

+For exponential symmetry, we consider the same $\mathbb{Z}_N\times\mathbb{Z}_N$ spin chain as in Sec.~\ref{sec:exp_lattice}, but with the following projective realization of the exponential symmetry: